Aerican Empire

-The Aerican Empire (/ɒ'ɛrɪkɪn/ ah-ERR-i-kin; Empire aéricain), conventionally referred to in short form as Aerica (/ɒ'ɛrɪkə/ ah-ERR-i-kə), is an unrecognized self-proclaimed monarchy in Canada, founded in May 1987 for fun.
+The Aerican Empire (/ə'ɛrɪkən/ ə-ERR-i-kən; Empire aéricain), conventionally referred to in short form as Aerica (/ə'ɛrɪkə/ ə-ERR-i-kə), is an unrecognized self-proclaimed monarchy in Canada, founded in May 1987 for fun.
 Its name stems from the term "American Empire".
 In 2000 The New York Times described its website as "one of the more imaginative" micronation sites.

 History

 The Aerican Empire was founded on May 8, 1987 by Canadian Eric Lis and a group of friends.
 For the first ten years the Empire was almost completely fictional, claiming sovereignty over a vast galaxy of feigned planets and engaging in wars against other micronations (although never resulting in physical contact).
 In 1997, the Empire created its own website.

 In 2007, Aerica first issued "novelty passports."
 The first issued passport was exhibited in the Palais de Tokyo 2007 Micronational art exhibition.
 Aerica issued stamps for the first time in 2015.